survival guide

 clothing & accessories

 • Good shoes.
-In case it rains or you are generally on natural trails.
+If it is raining or you are generally travelling on natural paths.

 • Resistant clothing.
 For (unforeseen) work in nature or with natural materials.

 • Warm clothing.
 It can get very cold in the evenings.
-0° is rare, but can occur.
-Maximum temperatures in May and June range from 18° during the day to 7° at night.
+0° is rare, but can happen.
+Maximum temperatures in May and June range between 18° during the day and 7° at night.

-• Small backpack or bag.
-To be able to transport his seven things practically.
-The paths can sometimes be longer than expected.
+• Small rucksack or bag.
+To be able to transport your seven things practically.
+The distances can sometimes be longer than expected.

-• Rain protection.
-The rain can take you by surprise in the Bschlabertal and can sometimes be very heavy.
+• Rain cover.
+The rain in the Bschlabertal can take you by surprise and can sometimes be very heavy.

 • Sun protection.
-The valley is high, so the sun can be intense.
+The valley is high up, so the sun can be intense.

 equipment & tools

 • Towel.
-They are available by default, but to be on the safe side, you'd better take one with you.
+They are available as standard, but you'd better take one with you to be on the safe side.

 • Earplugs.
 You will be grateful if you sleep in a shared room.

 • Snacks.
-In case you get hungry in between meals or have special eating habits (see "also good to know").
+If you get hungry in between meals or have special eating habits (see "also good to know").

 • Medication.
 Is self-explanatory.
-There is no pharmacy in the Bschlabertal.
+There is no pharmacy in Bschlabertal.

-• Cell phone and other technical equipment.
-In the Bschlabertal there is (mostly) reception.
-With a three cell phone contract, you have reception in Boden only in some places.
-Internet is everywhere well receivable.
+• Mobile phone and other technical equipment.
+There is (mostly) reception in the Bschlabertal.
+With a Drei mobile phone contract, you only have reception in some places in Boden.
+Internet reception is good everywhere.

 • Cash.
 There is no ATM on site.